workmanw/ember-computed-sortby/README.md

 # Ember-computed-sortby

 Implementation for proposed computed macro addition to Ember.
-Details in emberjs/rfcs#87.
+Details in [emberjs/rfcs#87](https://github.com/emberjs/rfcs/pull/87).

-Note: This is implemented as polyfill with the assumption that it will eventually be pulled into Ember.js.
+**Note:** This is implemented as polyfill with the assumption that it will eventually be pulled into Ember.js.
 For that reason it contains an initializer that tacks `sortBy` onto the `Ember.computed` object so it can be used as: `Ember.computed.sortBy`.
 If anyone uses this addon and has objections to doing this, I'm willing to revisit this.

 ## Documentation

 A computed property which returns a new sorted array of content from the first dependent array.
-The sort order is based on the string or array values of the second argument.
+The sort order is based on the string or array of string values provided as the second argument.

-The second argument, sortDefinitions, can be a string or array of string value(s) which indicates the property and direction of the sort.
+The second argument, sortDefinitions, can be a string or array of string value(s) which indicates the item property and direction of the sort.
 Adding a suffix of ':desc' will cause the list to be sorted in descending order.

 Example: